stevensshi/smart-realestate/README.md

 # Smart Realestate

-Smart Realestate is a house price tracking and prediction system.
+Smart Realestate is a house price tracking and predicting system.

 The system is service oriented with high scalability and cutting-edge technologies like Node.js/Express, PRC API, Python, web scraper, MongoDB and the most hot machine learning framework -- TensorFlow.